mythridium/music/README.md

+### 🚨 I am no longer maintaining this mod. 🚨
+#### As of Feb 12th 2025, this mod still works on game version v1.3.1 ?12035.

+*This mod will be de-listed once a future game update breaks the mod from functioning.
+If you are interested in maintaining this mod, reach out on Discord.*

 # [Myth] Music

 Translations for all languages supported by melvor idle have been provided with this mod, however, I only speak English and cannot guarantee the accuracy of translations.